Via mail (postage is already printed on the envelope provided)

 Deadline for Returning Your Absentee Ballot

-Your completed absentee ballot must be delivered to the municipal clerk no later than 8 p.m. on Election Day.
+Your completed absentee ballot must be delivered to your polling location no later than 8 p.m. on Election Day.

 Voter I.D.
 Law